solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

     ![The pipeline run succeeded.](media/pipeline-user-profiles-run-complete.png "Pipeline runs")

 5. Select the name of the pipeline to view the pipeline's activity runs.
-Notice that the custom `AzureLargeComputeOptimizedIntegrationRuntime` IR was used.
 Hover over the data flow activity name in the `Activity runs` list, then select the **Data flow details** icon.

     ![The data flow details icon is highlighted.](media/pipeline-user-profiles-activity-runs.png "Activity runs")